 A step detection algorithm providing a good resolution, i.e. sharp discontinuity lines, and a good dynamic range while being relatively insensitive to noise.
-The principle is quite simple: it visualizes the square root of the difference between the 2/3 and 1/3 quantiles of the data values in a circular neighbourhood of radius 2.5 pixels centered around the sample.
+The principle is quite simple: it visualizes the square root of the difference between the 2/3 and 1/3 quantiles of the data values in a circular neighbourhood of radius 2.5 pixels centred around the sample.

 The filter works by convolving the image with kernels consisting of a Gaussian multiplied by sign function, rotated to cover different orientations.
 The results are then squared and summed together.

 This step detector visualizes areas with high local value variation.
-The root mean square of deviations from the mean value of a circular neighbourhood of radius 2.5 pixels centered around each sample is calculated and displayed.
+The root mean square of deviations from the mean value of a circular neighbourhood of radius 2.5 pixels centred around each sample is calculated and displayed.

 This function essentially postprocesses RMS output with a filter similar to Laplacian to emphasize boundaries of areas with high local value variation.
 Despite the name it is still a step detector.

 An edge detector which visualizes areas that are locally very non-planar.
-It fits a plane through a circular neighbourhood of radius 2.5 pixels centered around each sample and then it calculates residual sum of squares of this fit reduced to plane slope, i.e. divided by 1 + bx2 + by2 where bx and by are the plane coefficients in x and y directions, respectively.
+It fits a plane through a circular neighbourhood of radius 2.5 pixels centred around each sample and then it calculates residual sum of squares of this fit reduced to plane slope, i.e. divided by 1 + bx2 + by2 where bx and by are the plane coefficients in x and y directions, respectively.
 The square root is then displayed.